drowe67/freedv-gui/USER_MANUAL.md

 is in kilohertz (kHz) and will turn red if the entered value is invalid.
 If Hamlib support is also enabled, this frequency will automatically update on start/stop as well as when switching between transmit and receive.

+FreeDV will also show the callsigns of previously received signals.
+To view those, click on the arrow next to the last received callsign at the bottom of the window.
+These are in descending order by time of receipt (i.e. the most recently received callsign will appear at the top of the list).

 # Multiple Mode Support

 FreeDV can simultaneously decode the following modes when selected prior to pushing "Start":